utds3lab/multiverse/README.md

 `exec_only` and `no_pic` are performance optimizations that will not work on all binaries.
 For a main executable, `write_so` should be False, and for shared objects, `write_so` should be True.
 If `exec_only` is False, then all shared objects used by the binary must be rewritten.

 Two simple instrumentation examples can be found in `icount.py` (insert code to increment a counter before every instruction) and `addnop.py` (insert a nop before every instruction).
+These are currently configured to instrument only the main executable of 64-bit binaries.
+For example, to insert nops into `simplest64`, type `python addnop.py simplest64`, and to run the instrumented binary, type `LD_BIND_NOW=1 ./simplest64-r`.

 We are working on a higher-level API that will allow code written in C to be seamlessly called at instrumentation points, but it is not yet available.